Sociology and Anthropology BS

 - Bachelor of Science

-- Approximately 25 students enrolled in the undergraduate program.
+- Approximately 23 students are enrolled in this program

 Cooperative Education & Experiential Education Component

 - Co-op availability: Second year summer through Third Year summer